dustinpfister/blog_posts/_posts/js-onblur.md

 layout: post
 categories: js
 id: 358
-updated: 2019-09-01 17:45:44
+updated: 2019-10-31 19:24:46
-version: 1.31
+version: 1.32
 ---

-The [on blur](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onblur) event in javaScript is an event the fires when an element looses focus, in other words it is the opposite of the on [focus event](/2019/01/05/js-onfocus/).
+The [on blur](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onblur) event in javaScript is an event the fires when an element no longer has focus, in other words it is the opposite of the on [focus event](/2019/01/05/js-onfocus/).
 A focus event fires when the user focuses on an element like a text input element by clicking on it or cycling to it with the tab key on a keyboard.
-So then a blur event fires when an element losses this focus, once it has been acquired.
+So then a blur event fires when an element losses this focus, once it has been acquired in the first place.
 An on blur event will only fire for elements that can gain a focus, such as input elements.
-However it is possible to set other elements that can not be focus by default with the tab index property.
+However it is possible to set other elements that can not be focus by default with the [tab index](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOrForeignElement/tabIndex) property.
 In this post I will be going over some examples that make use of the on blur event with plain old vanilla client side javaScript, rather than a certain front end frame work.

 <!-- more -->